jesterswilde/rmfw/docs/ecs/systems/propagateTransforms.md

 # Propagate Transforms

 A frame-time system that updates each entity’s `Transform` from its parent’s world transform and the entity’s local transform, writing both the **world** (3×4) and **inverse world** (3×4) matrices.
-It traverses the `TransformNode` hierarchy deterministically, honors per-entity `dirty` flags to skip unnecessary work, and avoids per-frame allocations by reusing a `PropagateWorkspace`.
+It traverses the `TransformNode` tree deterministically, honors per-entity `dirty` flags to skip unnecessary work, and avoids per-frame allocations by reusing a `PropagateWorkspace`.

 Use this after:
 - Local transform edits (sets `dirty = 1`)